When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 It’s a great place to spot the Floridians dressed in their finest (meaning they do have a dress code) and they encourage their customers to stay classy while they sip their “giggle water.”

-Although Mathers hosts a social scene, it’s well off the beaten track of the typical out-of-towners.More Info (click to expand)
+Although Mathers hosts a social scene, it’s well off the beaten track of the typical out-of-towners.More Info (click to show all)

 4. Let your mind wander at Kennedy Space Center